I spend a lot of time working on improving them …

 Also, because of crossing, in drops can be found

 blue/purples, blue/greens, light and dark greens and even blacks!

 It is fun to work with this line, full of surprises!

 Updated on 10/23/2016

-I will try to make a new true-breeding “DARK GREENS“!
+hoping to get a new true-breeding line of “DARK GREENS“!

 Updated on 11/20/2016